siriusctrl/UniPublic/EODP/README.md

     - Model (matrix) based methods: Solve an optimization problem and identify latent factors
 3. Method 1 and Method 2
     - Method1: compute mean value for each user (2 in total in this example), and then compute and summing Euclidean distance between resulting vector.
 But it may change the distribution of the data.
     - Method2:compute and sum Euclidean distance between vectors, summing only pairs without missing values.
-Scale the result, according to percentage of pairs with a missing value, for example, if 6 results in total but 2 are missing, then the sum should be sacle up by 6/(6-2). when there are a lot of missing value, method 2 won't work.
+Scale the result, according to percentage of pairs with a missing value, for example, if 6 results in total but 2 are missing, then the sum should be scaled up by $\frac{6}{(6-2)}​$ . when there are a lot of missing value, method 2 won't work.
 4. when performing user-user similarity, understand how to select neighbors and make a prediction of the missing item
     - Use a method to calculate the similarity between you and other users.
     - Then select the top k similar users and find the similarity.